XiaotaoChen/model-quantization/doc/detection.md

 - Empoly normalization (such as GroupNorm or BatchNorm) to the tower in the Head module.
 (No-share BatchNorm is demonstrate the superior performance)

+- Quantization is employed on all convolution layer wrapper in `detectron2/layer/wrapper.py`, namely the `Conv2D` module.
+For layers natively call `nn.conv2d` will keep in full precision.

 ## License and contribution

 See [README.md](../README.md)